mcolvin/mcolvin.github.io/_posts/2019-09-24-frecklebelly.md

 A great day out in the field with WFA4313 Fisheries Management Lab.
-We sampled a large sandbar on the Tombigbee River with the MDWFP Ichthyologist.
+We sampled a large gravel bar on the Tombigbee River with the MDWFP Ichthyologist.

 We caught 57 Frecklebelly Madtoms _Noturus munitus_ and a Fawnsfoot mussel.